DIY-Engineering/Advanced-STS-Local-AI-Assistant/README.md

 - 🎙️ STT - Faster Whisper with Silero VAD for accurate, low-latency voice detection/transcription
 - 🤖 LLM Integration - Connects to LM Studio to run any local language model you wish
 - 🔊 TTS - Coqui XTTS-V2 for natural, cloneable voice synthesis ```On Par With Eleven Labs on Voice Quality```
-- 💬 Chat History - Persistent conversation log with full context management ```Chat History is saved as a .txt file for backup and GUI continuity between sessions.
-It is also used to manually rebuild RAG Database if it gets corrupted/deleted```
+- 💬 Chat History - Persistent conversation log with full context management ```Each profile has it's own chat history and RAG database and at every query context is constructed automatically (last 2 message pairs User/Assistant from chat history and 2 semantically matched pairs from RAG) ```
 - 🧠 RAG Database - MiniLM-L6-v2 + ChromaDB for Semantic very-long-term memory and document retrieval: ```.pdf .txt``` ```There is NO limit on how much it can remember😊```
 - 🔌 MCP Server - Modular plugin system for extending the assistant's capabilities ```Supports: Google Services, Windows CLI, Home Assistant, Telegram, Signal and more to come```
 - 🐍 Architecture - Full Python ```with two C++ backends: faster-whisper and ChromaDB```